aramhamidi/CarND-PID-Control-Project/README.md

 ## Challenges

-As the starter code suggested, I used another pid controller to control the speed of the car.
+I used another pid controller to control the speed of the car.
 However going over the forums, I realized some students have used a adaptive target speed for the car, based on how big the seeting angle is.
 I found it very interesting and helpful.
 So I also used an adaptive speed target which is between 20 to 40 mph, based on steering control signal.